AMGutierrezTrejos/AI-books-generator/ai-web-story/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+using Drizzle ORM with Next.js using NeonDB with postgreSQL and Next.js using Clerk to authenticate and UI components.
+UntitledUI.com to get free logos. nextUI.org to get free UI components.